Daxo-dev/Daxo-dev/README.md

   - Im interested in Information Technology career pathways.

   - 16 years old.
-Videogame enthusiast and great passion for anything related to Computers
+Video-game enthusiast and great passion for anything related to Computers

   - In the future, i hope to see my self as a mature and reasonable front (maybe back end) end developer!